hakant/hakant.github.io/source/hire-me/index.markdown

 published: false
 ---

+Below is the list of things that I can do for you or your company.
+You can always shoot me an [email](mailto:hakantuncer@gmail.com) or a [tweet](https://twitter.com/hakant) to contact me.
+You can also find a list of my other online profiles at the bottom left corner of this page.

 ## Custom software development

 I love writing code, so obviously, I'd also like writing code for you.
 I can work in a team, or by myself, as necessary; remote or on-site.
 These days, I prefer working with